UFO-Group/BEAVER/ML_Tool/2.ML/README.md

 ## Data availability

-Large training datasets, grid-search outputs, final cross-validation metrics, and the property database are available from Zenodo:
+The grid-search outputs and final cross-validation metrics supporting the machine-learning model comparison are available from Zenodo:

 https://doi.org/10.5281/zenodo.22135808